-- 1. Community endorsement If an applicant has designated its application as community-based (see section 1.2.3), it will be asked to submit a written endorsement of its application by one or more established institutions representing the community it has named.
-An applicant may submit written endorsements from multiple institutions.
-If applicable, this will be submitted in the section of the application concerning the community-based designation. - 2.
-Government support or non-objection If an applicant has applied for a gTLD string that is a geographical name, the applicant is required to submit a statement of support for or non-objection to its application from the relevant governments or public authorities.
+- 1-2.
+Government support or non-objection If an applicant has applied for a gTLD string that is a geographic name, the applicant is required to submit documentationa statement of support for or non-objection to its application from the relevant governments or public authorities.
 Refer to subsection 2.2.1.4 for more information on the requirements for geographical names.
-If applicable, this will be submitted in the geographic names section of the application. - 3.
-Documentation of third-party funding commitments - If an applicant lists funding from third parties in its application, it must provide evidence of commitment by the party committing the funds.
+If applicable, this will be submitted in the geographic names section of the application. - 2-3.
+Documentation of third-party funding commitments If an applicant lists funding from third parties in its application, it must provide evidence of commitment by the party committing the funds.
 If applicable, this will be submitted in the financial section of the application.